Misfits (TV series): US remake

 An American version was put in development in 2016 at Freeform from a spec script that had been shopped around as early as 2012.

 On 6 June 2017, Freeform pressed forward with a pilot.
 The remake was to follow a similar premise to the original British series.
 Ashleigh LaThrop, Tre Hall, Allie MacDonald and Jake Cannavale, were cast in the pilot, following the lives of Alisha (LaThrop), Curtis (Hall), Kelly (MacDonald), and Nathan (Cannavale).
-On 7 July 2017, Charlie Saxton was cast in the role of Simon and Dave Foley was cast as Bernie, a disheveled driver.
+On 7 July 2017, Charlie Saxton was cast in the role of Simon, and Dave Foley was cast as Bernie, a dishevelled driver.

-It was announced that the show would be produced by Josh Schwartz and Stephanie Savage's Fake Empire Productions.
+It was announced that the show would be produced by Josh Schwartz and Stephanie Savage's Fake Empire.
 Diane Ruggiero-Wright wrote the adaption and was to serve as showrunner.
 Victoria Mahoney was to make her directing debut with the pilot episode.
 Howard Overman, creator of the UK series, and Murray Ferguson, who produced the original version, were also to be involved with the project.
 Fake Empire executive Lis Rowinski was to serve as co-executive producer.

-In November 2018, Vulture noted that Freeform had not made any further announcements in over a year, and doubted that the network would find a place for the series in its family friendly programming.
+In November 2018, Vulture noted that Freeform had not made any further announcements in over a year and doubted that the network would find a place for the series in its family-friendly programming.